11-DEEPAK-KUMAR-11/11-DEEPAK-KUMAR-11/README.md

 Motivated and efficient Java developer has an interest in coding.
 Programming languages like Java, JavaScript catalyzed my curiosity for web development.
 I have worked in collaborative environments demonstrating my coding and interpersonal skills to meet deadlines.
 Looking forward for some interesting and challenging opportunities.

-- 🔭 I’m currently **in placements, actively looking for an opportunity**
+- 🔭 I’m currently **in placements, actively looking for an opportunity for java backend role**

 - 🌱 I’m currently exploring **Java Backend Development**